-Upon researching Chanel’s cruelty-free status, I couldn’t find any mention of the company’s official animal testing policy anywhere on their website, which is never a good sign.
+While researching to learn more about Chanel’s cruelty-free status, I couldn’t find the brand’s official animal testing policy anywhere on its website.

-So I continued my research and wanted to see if any of Chanel’s cosmetics or fragrances were being sold in stores in mainland China.
-Because, all imported cosmetics sold in stores in mainland China are required by law to be tested on animals.
+So, I continued my research and wanted to see if any of Chanel’s cosmetics or fragrances were being sold in stores in mainland China.
+Because cosmetics sold in stores in mainland China are required by law to be tested on animals.

 Is Chanel Sold in China?

-I later discovered that Chanel cosmetics and fragrances are indeed sold throughout mainland China.
+In my research, I discovered that Chanel’s fragrances and cosmetics are indeed sold in stores in mainland China.

-The following is a couple of screenshots I took from their Chinese website, clearly showing several boutiques and stores in China selling its makeup, skincare, and perfume.
+The following is a couple of screenshots I took from their Chinese website showing several boutiques and stores in China selling Chanel makeup, skincare, and perfume.

-Because of Chanel’s decision to sell in mainland China stores, they must consent and pay to have their products tested on animals.
-That’s why all cosmetics and fragrance brands selling in mainland China cannot be considered cruelty-free in 2020.
+Because Chanel has decided to sell in mainland China stores, they must consent and pay to have their products tested on animals.
+That’s why most cosmetics brands selling in mainland China cannot be considered cruelty-free in 2022.

-Although Chanel may not be conducting these animal tests themselves, they are knowingly allowing Chinese authorities to test their products on animals in order to sell in China.
+Although Chanel may not be conducting these animal tests themselves, they knowingly allow Chinese authorities to test their products on animals to sell in China.

-Many truly cruelty-free brands have chosen not to sell their products in China because of the country’s animal testing laws.
-Unfortunately, Chanel refuses to do the same and has decided to put profits before the welfare of animals.
+Many truly cruelty-free brands have chosen not to sell their products in China because of its animal testing laws.
+Unfortunately, Chanel refuses to do the same and therefore cannot be considered cruelty-free.

-To sum up, by choosing to sell in mainland China, Chanel must have their products tested on animals.
-Therefore I would not consider Chanel to be a cruelty-free brand.
+To sum up, by choosing to sell in mainland China, Chanel must have its products tested on animals.
+Therefore, we would NOT consider Chanel to be a cruelty-free brand.